utah-data-mining-spring23/utah-data-mining-spring23.github.io/index.md

 Through **<span style="color: black;">this website</span>** we will share only the schedule, and lecture notes and videos.
 Everything else---syllabus, announcements, discussion, turning in assignments/project components, communicating grades---will be done through **<span style="color: black;">Canvas</span>**.

-Please use Canvas discussion forum as the preferred medium for interacting with the instructor and the teaching assistants rather than emailing/messaging directly.
+Please use the Canvas discussion forum as the preferred medium for interacting with the instructor and the teaching assistants rather than emailing/messaging directly.
 Take advantage of the instructor and TA office hours.
 We will work hard to be accessible to students.
 Don’t be shy if you don’t understand something: come to office hours, post in the forum, send emails, or speak up in class!

 ## Description